 If you have not planted it with bulbs, perennials or shrubs prized for their late season foliage or berries, the autumn garden can be a complete letdown after the excesses of summer.
 However, it is possible to create a head-turning spectacle, or at least adding a bit more interest, by plugging some gaps in your borders with plants.

-Many trees and shrubs are spectacular in autumn and now is the best time to buy them as you can see exactly what they look like.
+Many trees and shrubs are spectacular in autumn and the autumn months are the best time to buy them as you can see exactly what they look like.

 Other trees to consider include Amelanchier lamarkii, for its blazing orange and red oval leaves, and Cercidiphyllum japonicum.
 Known as katsura tree, its glowing yellow foliage fills the garden air with a candy floss scent.